Smaranda02/LineFollower/README.md

 ## The brains behind 🧠
 The system control was created with the help of PID ( Proportional Integral Derivative) tuning.
 Through trial and error approach combined with theoretical foundations we were able to find the best parameters to suit our designed car model.
+Our car also does autocalibration at the beginning, facilitating an accurate reading of values.

 ## Final results 🏅
  - Final time : 16.5 seconds ⌚️